Q: Is technical support available?

 Contact Student Central at (315) 498-2000 or email them at [email protected] for registration related questions.
 Click to Register for Classes.

 If you decide you need to drop a course, you must use WebAdvisor or you may contact Student Central at (315) 498-2000.

 Q: How do I access my course?

-Onondaga offers online courses through OpenSUNY.
-Once you have registered for the course through Onondaga, you will receive an email from Onondaga’s Instructional Design & Delivery Office providing directions on where and how to log in.
-If you have not received this information by the first week of classes, call them at (315) 498-2804 or email them at ODL@sunyocc.edu for directions.
-If you know you are registered and simply want to login, go to https://sunyocc.open.suny.edu and be sure to read the login instructions.
+Once you have registered for a course at Onondaga, you will receive an email from the Office of Instructional Design & Delivery providing directions on where and how to log in to Blackboard.
+If you have not received this information by the first week of classes, email the office at [email protected] for assistance.

 Q: When can I access my course?

 You will be able to access online courses 7 calendar days before the official start date of the semester.
 This course preview period allows students to enter the course to look around, read through the course information documents (syllabus) and learn about the objectives, outcomes, learning activities, grading policies, and course schedule.

 Q: How do I get course materials or purchase my textbooks?

 To view the list of required textbooks, visit Onondaga’s Bookstore and select the semester you are registered in, then select the department, then the course, then the section number.
 Find out what textbooks you need and order those early.
 Be sure to allow time for shipping!

 Q: What about course expectations and class attendance?